tace5/chareditor/README.md

 ## Supporters
 This is a private space reserved for those kind people that supported this project.

-## Author's note
-> The aim of this tool is to facilitate the design of custom characters for your microcontroller.
-I am looking forward to seeing your fantastic characters creations.
-Therefore a share option is in progress. <br><br> I started coding this with three weeks of web programming experience, hence the code might be modified as I keep learning more about it.
-If you find anything that can be improved please read the contributing file. <br><br> With this said, enjoy and create fantastic custom characters! <br><br> Enjoy, <br> Alejandro

 ## Contributors
 Here a list of the people that have contributed with this project in any form.
 If you wish to be part of this project refer to the contributing file.